industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Connections

-To create a connection between the WinCC Unifed on Industrial Edge and a PLC go to You first need to add an Ethernet communication module:
+To create a connection between the Industrial Edge device and a PLC, an Ethernet communication module is required to be added to the device:

 ![connections1](graphics/connections1.png)